mongodb/leafygreen-ui/packages/table/README.md

 - `getRowModel`: Returns the an array with all rows, in addition to expanded subrows and expanded content.
 Subrows and expandedContent that are not expanded are not returned.
 - `hasSelectableRows`: A boolean indicating whether the table has selectable rows.
-- For more methods and properties available on the table object, refer to [TanStack doc](https://tanstack.com/virtual/latest/docs/api/virtualizer#virtualizer-instance).
+- For more methods and properties available on the table object, refer to [TanStack's table API documentation](https://tanstack.com/table/latest/docs/api/core/table#table-api).

 ## `useLeafyGreenVirtualTable`